 This result proves that HostPapa’s performance is on par with other contenders on this list.

 So, let’s keep HostPapa on the radar – the reliability and page loading speed compensates for a slower server well enough.
 You can read more about it in our HostPapa review.

-The final verdict is that HostPapa is a good green web hosting option for businesses that need it all in one place.
+The final verdict is that HostPapa is a good green web host option for businesses that need it all in one place.
 Features are generous, eco-initiatives are active, and performance is on the positive side.

 - Feature-packed plans require no further investments